canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2018-12-11-meeting-minutes.md

 Gabriel

 * Two use cases:
-  * Kubernetes and container technologies - departments are looking at which technol
+  * Kubernetes and container technologies - departments are looking at which technology to leverage
   * DevOps (DevSecOps) methodologies:
     * Tools and best practices
-  * Data Vizualisation (Graphana, Kibana)
+  * Data Visualization (Graphana, Kibana)
   * Will - Area that advise a lot of organizations on
     * Have a lot of resources on these topics